Why G Suite?

 Gmail: If you personally use Gmail, there’s a lot of continuity with the G Suite version.
-Admins can keep and search logs of emails as an added benefit for security and compliance.
+Admins can keep and search email logs as an added benefit for security and compliance.

 Calendar: G Suite admins can specify how users can share their primary calendar inside and outside the company’s domain.
 For example, you can specify whether to show event details or keep them private, whether people outside your domain can change calendars, and more.

-You can choose from a range of permissions settings that control who can view, comment on, edit, create, and remove files, as well as who can add and remove people from Team Drives and individual files and folders.
+Once you’ve done so, you can configure a range of Team Drive settings that control who can view, comment on, edit, create, and remove files, as well as who can add and remove people from Team Drives and individual files and folders.
 You can also set permissions that will prevent users from moving, deleting, or restoring files from the trash, so that you don’t have to worry about a disgruntled employee wrecking order for the rest of your organization.

 Docs, Sheets and Slides: These core productivity apps in G Suite allow you to create documents, spreadsheets, and slide presentations, and easily share or revoke access for collaboration purposes.

 Certain Google apps can be useful for many applications, but aren’t necessarily best-in-class solutions for every use case.
 Here are a few examples: